kipwoker/SoundCloud.API.Client/README.md

 }
 ```

-Let's have a look to IGroupApi for example.
-You must specify context by Id
+Let's have a look at IGroupApi, for example.
+You must specify context by Id.
 ```c#
 public interface IGroupApi
 {